ozanMSFT/pytorch-wiki/How-to-support-`torch.set_deterministic()`-in-PyTorch-operators.md

 Some of PyTorch's operations use nondeterministic algorithms that can produce nondeterministic results.
 However, some PyTorch users want reproducibility, so we've provided `torch.set_deterministic()`.
-This guide will show how to add support for this setting in any PyTorch operation.
+This guide will show how to add support for this setting in any PyTorch operation that is nondeterministic by default.

 Note: You can read about more of the user-facing reproducibility APIs [here](https://github.com/pytorch/pytorch/blob/master/docs/source/notes/randomness.rst).